Cheather2/GriffonInnovationSystem/README.md

 # GriffonInnovationSystem
-School Project - Advisement app
+School Project - Advisement app for advisor and student use